Geodetic effect: Derivation using parallel transport about a circular orbit

+The independent variable is now $\phi$ instead of the proper time $\tau$.
+This represents periodic motion in $\phi$.

+For $M \ll r$, this represents a precession of magnitude $3\,\pi\,M/r$ radians every orbit.
+For the Gravity Probe B at 650 km altitude, using r=7028 km and replacing $M$ by $G\,M_{\oplus}/c^2$, this gives a precession every orbit of 0.0012271 arcseconds.
+The orbital period is 5862.6 seconds, giving a yearly precession of -6.605 arcseconds, close to the exact predicted value of -6.6061 arcseconds and the observed value of -6.601.8 arcseconds.

 Thomas precession

 One can attempt to break down the de Sitter precession into a kinematic effect called Thomas precession combined with a geometric effect caused by gravitationally curved spacetime.
 At least one author does describe it this way, but others state that "The Thomas precession comes into play for a gyroscope on the surface of the Earth ..., but not for a gyroscope in a freely moving satellite."
 An objection to the former interpretation is that the Thomas precession required has the wrong sign.
 The Fermi-Walker transport equation gives both the geodetic effect and Thomas precession and describes the transport of the spin 4-vector for accelerated motion in curved spacetime.
 The spin 4-vector is orthogonal to the velocity 4-vector.
 Fermi-Walker transport preserves this relation.
 If there is no acceleration, Fermi-Walker transport is just parallel transport along a geodesic and gives the spin precession due to the geodetic effect.
 For the acceleration due to uniform circular motion in flat Minkowski spacetime, Fermi Walker transport gives the Thomas precession.